RayyanWaseem1/MRJD-and-Hawkes-for-Pairs-Trading/README.md

 Table 4: Hawkes Filtering Impact
 ![alt text](<Screenshot 2026-02-20 at 8.25.48 PM.png>)

-The *λ* decay filter proved to be the most restrictive, blocking about 80-207 potential entries per pair.
+The $\lambda$ decay filter proved to be the most restrictive, blocking about 80-207 potential entries per pair.
 While this aggressive filtering was intended to avoid entry during volatility cascaces, it ultimately resulted in the elimination of nearly all trading opportunities for low-jump frequency pairs.
 The GDX/GLD pair is completely blocked from trading, while GS/MS retains only 5 trades over an 8-year period.

 # Analysis and Discussion
 ## Fundamental Disconnect: Statistical Predictability vs Economic Profitability